The birds and the bees: Origin and history

 Wears on his smiling face a dream of Spring!

+One scholar notes an earlier reference to "birds and bees" on columns in St. Peter's Basilica from a 1644 entry in the diary of English writer John Evelyn.

 By the late 19th century, the phrase was common enough to appear in such works as essays by John Burroughs and publications explaining reproduction to children.